-(Resolutions of the meeting of the Board of Directors no. 231 (7/2021) on October 26, 2021, effective from October 26, 2021)
+(Resolutions of the meeting of the Board no. 239 (7/2022) on October 25, 2022, effective from October 25, 2022)

-The Board of Directors, by the resolutions of the meetings of the Board of Directors no. 210 (6/2019), no. 224 (8/2020) and no. 231 (7/2021), has approved the issuance of this Charter of the Audit Committee which is in alignment with the Company's Code of Conduct, as well as placing in this Charter applicable regulations and laws to specify the scope of duties of the Audit Committee, which is an important instrument in Corporate Governance.
+The Board of Directors, by the resolutions of the meetings of the Board of Directors no. 210 (6/2019), No. 224 (8/2020), 231 (7/2021) and 239 (7/2022), has approved the issuance of this Charter of the Audit Committee which is in alignment with the Company's Code of Conduct, as well as placing in this Charter applicable regulations and laws to specify the scope of duties of the Audit Committee, which is an important instrument in Corporate Governance.
 This is to assure the stakeholders that the Company's business operation is carried out under the surveillance of the efficient internal audit and internal control system, to prevent conflicts of interest, to provide guidance for the Audit Committee, and to ensure that the Board of Directors, the executives and the Management understand the scope of duties of the Audit Committee.